rarimo/passport-zk-circuits-noir/README.md

 #### Tests

-To run tests for a specific passport use
+To run tests for a specific passport provide json file with the passport details ([see](js/process_passport.js)) and use
 ```
 cd js
 npm run test